-Where we’ve seen these ABM/ABS programs achieve the best results, marketing and sales teams have worked together to:
+Where we’ve seen these ABS/ABM programs achieve the best results, marketing and sales teams have worked together to:

 - Define target accounts (using firmographics to ensure the accounts really fit ICP)

-- Acquire and manage the total audience data—including both accounts and contacts (ensuring high quality)
+- Acquire and manage the total audience data — including both accounts and contacts (ensuring high-quality contact data)

 - Manage the integration into their CRM system and sales/marketing automation systems (avoiding duplicates and bad data imports), and

 - Build content with compelling offers that will drive the highest level of engagement, allow for personalization, and yield better campaign metrics.

 Q5: So what does ABM mean in terms of sales and marketing alignment?